j0mj/JavaScript-Basics/README.md

         -Each iteration returns a key (x)
         -The key is used to access the value of the key -The value of the key is person[x]
+        -[for...in loop] will execute a given block of code for each property in an object.

 While Loop